Airtable-Labs/upsert-examples/data_source_examples/slack_conversation_history/using_airtable.js/README.md

 # Bring Slack Conversation History into Airtable

 This code example can be used to import messages from a Slack conversation (public or private channel, DM, or multi-party DM) into an Airtable table.
-You can also schedule this script to run on a recurring to keep your table in Airtable up to date with the new messages from Slack.
+You can also schedule this script to run on a recurring schedule to keep your table in Airtable up to date with new messages from Slack.

 This code example is based on [the generic airtable.js upsert example](.../../../../../javascript/using_airtable.js/) and uses [`airtable.js`](https://github.com/airtable/airtable.js) to interact with the Airtable REST API and [`@slack/web-api`](https://slack.dev/node-slack-sdk/web-api) to interact with Slack's API.